This post originally appeared at the Fort Worth Weekly's website. To view it there : https://www.fwweekly.com/2017/02/24/of-lieberman-and-legacies/

 XXVII.
 Former TCU player Greg Townsend, a four-time All-Pro, won a Super Bowl ring with the Los Angeles Raiders in Super Bowl XVIII.

 XXVIII.
-F-16 jets manufactured in Fort Worth by Lockheed Martin have performed several Super Bowl pregame flyovers
+F-16 jets manufactured in Fort Worth by Lockheed Martin have performed several Super Bowl pregame flyovers.

 XXIX.
 During the leadup to Super Bowl XLV, ESPN originated much of its television and radio studio programming from Sundance Square.